ysoftdevs/wapifuzz/README.md

 - Documented in OpenAPI 2 or OpenAPI 3
 - Consumes and produces only `application/json` or `text/plain` content

-If you have your API documented in other documentation formats, you can try use some convertor.
+If you have your API documented in other documentation formats, you can try use some convertors.
 There are plenty convertors online.
 Some of theme are listed here: https://openapi.tools/.

 Consuming JSON data is not mandatory requirement.
 If your API does not consumes JSON, WapiFuzz will still tests HTTP header and URI attributes processing of your server.
+The fuzzing of HTTP body part will be limited due to unsupported content format.

 ## Dependencies
 - Python 3